dora-gt/cs-ilp-core/README.md

 - To show ILP structure by code which is easy to understand
 - To publish this library finally

+So, we don't put priority on efficiency, whether the code runs fast or not, and extensibility.
+Just aim to make it simple and easy to understand.

 ## Environment
 - VisualStudio
 - .NET Standard 2.0

+## Branching Strategy
+- Based on [this](http://nvie.com/posts/a-successful-git-branching-model/) branching model